Frequently asked questions about the Federal Skilled Worker Program.

 - Police clearance certificate(s)

-- Upfront medical receipt
+- Upfront medical information tracking sheet

 - Photographs of principal applicant and family members

 It is important to note that many Canadian Immigration Visa Offices have their own specific document requirements that must be respected in order to avoid having an application returned, delayed or even refused.

 If a candidate is claiming points for Arranged Employment, he or she must also include a letter from the Canadian employer confirming that he or she will be employed indeterminately upon receiving the Canada Immigration (Permanent Resident) Visa along with a copy of the positive Labour Market Impact Assessment issued by Employment and Social Development Canada (ESDC).